-Chief Government Architect of the Netherlands Floris Alkemade, Flemish Government Architect Leo Van Broeck and Belgian architect Joachim Declerck are the curators of the next two editions of the IABR, in 2018 and 2020.
+The Dutch Chief Government Architect Floris Alkemade, the Flemish Government Architect Leo Van Broeck and the Belgian architect Joachim Declerck are the three curators of the next two editions of the International Architecture Biennale Rotterdam (IABR), in 2018 and 2020.

 Working on projects in the Netherlands and abroad Floris Alkemade has been heading FAA (Floris Alkemade Architect) since 2008.
 His work with FAA includes large-scale architectural projects in France, such as the transformation and new construction of the 600-m-long Macdonald bonded warehouse in Paris.